-In the meantime, blockchains, crypto-currencies and smart contracts have redefined the way humans conduct business with each other.
+In the meantime, blockchains, cryptocurrencies and smart contracts have redefined the way humans conduct business with each other.
 Starting with financial transactions, blockchains have disrupted many other industries.
-Decentralization, trust and verification are the three pillars of the blockchain technology.
+Decentralization, trust and verification are the three pillars of blockchain technology.

 Smart organizations like IBM have been quick to understand the utility of blockchains enforcing a regime of transparency, trust and verification.
 This innovation is needed because millions of devices are talking to each other and one doesn’t know whether any information exchange is going on the expected lines or not.

 This new IoT blockchain service from IBM enables the asset data to validate business conditions in an immutable decentralized ledger.
 These business conditions can be related to time, place and origin.
 When one element of the blockchain makes a promise, then this Internet of Things –Blockchain initiative enforces it and ensures that all the transactions adhere to a standard set of instructions.

 In 2016, roughly 8.7 billion devices were connected to the IoT ecosystem.
 By 2020, there will be more than 20 billion connected devices.
 It would be a mammoth task identifying, verifying and authenticating these sensors and other devices.
 Equally daunting will be the task of creating foolproof IoT applications that can withstand malware and other forms of cyber-attacks.
 Interestingly, roughly 37% of these devices would be used by enterprises and the rest by consumers.

 In a recent survey, 90 % of developers said that there was little or no safety in the present Internet of Things devices.
 Another 95% said that they felt pressured into rushing IoT applications into the marketplace without any adequate safeguards.

 They are so right.
 Only last year, hackers forced Netflix and Twitter to shut down their services after launching a series of DDoS attacks.